 Dog Naming Trends

 There are often trends and fads that happen in our culture and society that can inspire what we call our pets.
-These can include big franchises like Harry Potter, Marvel, and Disney, things like hipster naming ideas, or even ideas from other places like Germany or Spain.
+These can include big franchises like Harry Potter, Marvel, and Disney, things like hipster naming ideas, or even ideas from other places like Italy, Ireland, Germany or Spain.
 Some trends will stick around for a long time, while others will fade as quickly as they flare up.

 Remember that while naming a new puppy after a trend or fad is fun, fads fade.
 Your pup will need to learn this word and use it throughout their lives, so be very careful about naming them after something that may not be as popular down the road.
 Viral dances and videos are here today and gone tomorrow.
 Make sure what you pick to call your pet is something you both are happy with for more than just a little while.
 You also do not want to call them anything that will be made fun of or seem inappropriate later.